dibrale/Regions/README.md

 ## Contributing
 Issues and PRs are welcome!
 I've only been able to test the components of this framework on a limited number of machines.
 Any bug reports and feedback - both positive and negative - are heartily appreciated.
 If you are having difficulty running the framework, please let me know and I will do my best to help you.
-Consider running the test suite before submitting changes.
+Consider running the test suite before submitting changes, and adding unit tests for any major functionality you wish to include.